robert-mccarthy-ca/Garden/README.md

   - new chamber for roots that doesn't/can't leak
   - proper drain system/sump
   - easy way to lift the soil portion to inspect/adjust things
-  - central reservoirs, veg, flower, and a sprare for experiments/quarantine
+  - central reservoirs, veg, flower, and a spare for experiments/quarantine
   - can this be redesigned to use a shared shared nozzle via tubing/solenoid valves, or is the nozzle cheaper, see what the options are
   - additional grow stations (initial plan is six stations, further plans for another 4-5)
   - each grow station should be able to change between taking a veg or flower nutrient feed and drain to the respective sump
   - sump needs to empty to the respective reservoir
-  - reservoirs should be getting topped up via float valve from dehumidifier water so I don't have to keep emptying it
+  - reservoirs should be getting topped up via float valve from filtered dehumidifier water so I don't have to keep emptying it (it's already distilled water, just filtering any dust/dirt from the fins)

 - GardenEpic6, Port to Android
   - details to be determined later